miketekin/my-portfolio/README.md

-This is repository for my future portfolio that is currently hosted on my home server and served with Nginx.
+This will be my portfolio once I implement an easy way to write posts that get saved